-BMI measurements, as well as what counts as underweight and obese, were considered and defined according to standard WHO guidelines.
+BMI measurements, as well as what counts as underweight and having obesity, were considered and defined according to standard WHO guidelines.

 Overall, the study found that globally, total childhood obesity rates rose by more than 10-fold in the past four decades.

-More specifically, in 1975, there were 5 million girls who were obese, and in 2016, this number rose to 50 million.
+More specifically, in 1975, there were 5 million girls who had obesity, and in 2016, this number rose to 50 million.
 The report counted 6 million boys with obesity in 1975, but this number spiked to 74 million in 2016.